Menu

 The political correctness of this whole notion is not all that clear, however, since the roster of college team names does include all sorts of clan designations including Swedes, Quakers, Scotties, Dutchmen, Irish, Celts, and Ragin' Cajuns.
 In all cases these second-hand owners of these monikers all seem to be dedicated, proud and conscientious athletes even though unflattering caricatures of those namesakes perform silly antics on the sidelines.

-The premier example of this issue is found with Cleveland's baseball team.
-I am not exactly sure who is right, those for or against the name Indians.
-Both have compelling arguments for their views.
+The premier example of this issue was found with Cleveland's baseball team.
+I am not exactly sure who was right, those for or against the name Indians.
+Both had compelling arguments for their views.
 American native sympathizers resent the fact that the colonial civilization (either the United States or Cleveland, I am not sure which) is capitalizing on the old native culture without its permission — kind of like dressing up as Elvis without Priscilla's permission and making money at it.

 On the other hand, loyal sports fans in the city by the lake contended that the name Indians was given respectfully.
 It began in 1897, they say, when Louis Sockalexis, a Penobscot Indian from Old Town, Maine, joined the Spiders of Cleveland to become the first American Indian to play major league baseball.
 In his first game, he homered his first two times at bat.
 During that season he was hitting over .400 and Cleveland was being called the "Indian's team."
 However, Sockalexis' career quickly went downhill because of injuries and other bodily abuses.
 By 1902, the Spiders became the Blues because of the color of their uniforms, then the Broncos, and then the Naps, nicknamed after the Napolean Lajoie who was a well-liked player-manager at the time.
 When Nap was traded away in 1915, a contest was held for a new nickname.
 The winning entry offered the moniker Indians in honor of the former great Spiders player, Lou Sockalexis.

 However, the Indian protagonists were not buying that historical account as a valid rationale.
 They thought it made as much sense as saying the Giants were named after their first catcher who was very tall.
 And just look at that old Cleveland logo, they said; it sported a revolting caricature called Chief Wahoo, a big-nosed bozo with a feather in his head.
-To appease these more native Americans, perhaps the owners of the Cleveland Indians should have nixed the feather and dressed him in a Nehru jacket and called him Sahib Wahoo.
-But alas, Wahoo was gone, replaced by the letter C. Finally in 2022 the team will drop the Indian altogether and take a new name, the Guardians, a reference to city's Hope Memorial bridge called the "Guardians of Traffic".
-Yet wouldn't something related to the lake to its north, like the Lakers.
+To appease these more native Americans, perhaps the owners of the Cleveland Indians should have nixed the feather and dressed him in a Nehru jacket and called the caracter Sahib Wahoo.
+But alas, Wahoo was gone, replaced by the letter C. Finally in 2022 the team dropped the Indian altogether and took a new name, the Guardians, a reference to city's Hope Memorial bridge called the "Guardians of Traffic".
+Yet wouldn't something related to the lake to its north, like the Lakers, be more appropriate?
 Yes, I know, it's the Los Angeles basketball team name.
 But screw them, they're not even on a lake.

 Some teams are accused of insensitivity even when they may be innocent.
 Take the Redmen of St. Johns University in New York, for example.
 That team at first resisted the call for change because it insisted that the designation derived legitimately from the color of the players' jerseys.
 Maybe — but then why not Redshirts or Scarletmen instead?
 They yielded to the pressure and ended up the Red Storm, whatever that is.
 The Redmen of the Carthage College in Wisconsin finessed the issue by becoming the Red Men — and wouldn't you know, the women are known as Lady Reds.